digitalocean/marketplace-matrix/README.md

-# Getting started after deploying Synapse
+# Getting started after deploying Matrix

 ## Create your new server